Khaja-nawaz/Devops-Journey/Project-4/Readme.md

 echo "<h1>Welcome!
 Deployed manually via AWS CLI</h1>" | sudo tee /var/www/html/index.html
 <!--- So We are Creating page an Uploading it to apache web-server Directory --->
 ```
+### 7. Access the Web Server

+Visit http://<your-ec2-public-ip> in your browser to see the deployed web page.